natalieagus/natalieagus.github.io/50002/50002problem_set_3.md

 * The padlock **unlocks** when the FSM sets the UNLOCK output signal to 1, which it does whenever the last N button presses correspond to the unique N-digit combination.

 Unfortunately the design notes for the P3 are *incomplete*.
-Using the specification above and clues gleaned from the partially completed diagrams below f**ill in the information that is missing from the state transition diagram** with its **accompanying truth table**.
+Using the specification above and clues gleaned from the partially completed diagrams below **fill in the information that is missing from the state transition diagram** with its **accompanying truth table**.

 <img src="https://www.dropbox.com/s/1ww80s7vpxznf1k/Q1%202.png?raw=1" width="70%" height="70%">